This Whole Life

 3. When have you been discouraged by your failures?
 When has God's grace broken through and consoled you in your despair?

-4. How are your desires an indication of what you might b
+4. How are your desires an indication of what you might be a

 Send us a text.
 We're excited to hear what's on your mind!